Allanware/allanware.github.io/content/posts/APAD/2/index.md

 date: 2023-07-07T10:08:48+08:00
 author: Wenxuan Zhao
 tags: ['APAD']
-summary: "The Philosophy of Art and Aesthetics, Psychology, and Neuroscience: studies in literature, music, and visual arts by Noël Carroll, Margaret Moore, and William P. Seeley
+summary: "A Paper a Day: The Philosophy of Art and Aesthetics, Psychology, and Neuroscience: studies in literature, music, and visual arts by Noël Carroll, Margaret Moore, and William P. Seeley
 "
-draft: true
 cover:
     image:
     alt: